kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 Real-time image generation with Latent Consistency: https://www.fal.ai/dynamic

-Get started with the Gemini API: https://ai.google.dev/gemini-api/docs

 Generative UI chatbot using the Vercel AI SDK and Google Gemini: https://github.com/vercel-labs/gemini-chatbot

-Hugging Chat Assistant (similar to OpenAI GPTs): https://huggingface.co/chat/assistants

 Pi, your personal AI from Inflection: https://pi.ai

 Power your apps with real-time speech-to-text APIs: https://deepgram.com

-Your words will be transcribed and fact-checked in real-time using AI: https://ai-facts.vercel.app

-Run Hugging Face Transformers directly in the browser: https://github.com/xenova/transformers.js

 A collection of Transformers.js demos: https://github.com/huggingface/transformers.js-examples

 A collection of guides and examples for the Gemini API: https://github.com/google-gemini/cookbook

-Hands on with the Vercel AI SDK: https://github.com/nicoalbanese/ai-sdk-fundamentals

 AI agent stdlib that works with any LLM and AI SDK: https://github.com/transitive-bullshit/agentic